-Version Date Author Summary Changes

-V1 September 2019 FPMAT New Policy

-V2 October 2024 M. Bailie Limbrick Wood
+Version Date Author Summary Changes V1 September 2019 FPMAT New Policy V2 October 2024 M. Bailie Limbrick Wood added V3 July 2025 M. Bailie Reduction of required Governors/Trustees from 4 to 3

-added.

 Aims

 At Finham Park Multi Academy Trust (FPMAT), we value our relationship with students, parents and community users and we endeavour to provide a high quality service at all times.
 We recognise that at times things can and do go wrong.
 The Board of Trustees, Headteachers, staff and members of the Local Governing Bodies (LGB) at Finham Park School, Finham Park 2, Finham Primary, Lyng Hall School, Pearl Hyde Community Primary, Meadow Park School, Limbrick Wood Primary School and Lillington Nursery and Primary School, believe that it is in everyone's best interest to resolve concerns and complaints at the earliest possible stage.
 For ease of reading, the term 'parent' has been used throughout the document to include parents, legal guardians and full-time carers.